linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 particular sequence of code that handles the interrupt.
-Because in many situations the number of interrupts available is limited, a device driver must behave in an orderly fashion with interruptions: interrupts must be requested before being used and released when they are no longer needed.
+Because in many situations the number of interrupts available is limited, a device driver must behave in an orderly fashion with interruptions: interrupts must be required before being used and released when they are no longer needed.
 In addition, in some situations, device drivers must share an interrupt or synchronize with interrupts.
 All of these will be discussed further.